python-force/paw-project-django-rest-api/README.md

 4. python manage.py migrate
 4. Go to > Pugorugh / Core / Scrips folder
 5. python data_import.py

+Important:
+1. Make sure you clear all your cache
+2. Make sure you clear all your cookies for localhost / 127.0.0.1

 6. python manage.py runserver
-7. register user or use Baloo / Baloo
+7. register user or use baloo / baloo

 ## Requirements